Quantum groups and Nichols algebras acting on conformal field theories: Introduction

+For $\g$ simply-laced of higher rank, the reader is referred to \cite{AM14} and to an intriguing unpublished paper by Feigin and Tipunin \cite{FT} that sketches a construction of the modules of $\W(\g,\ell)$ as cohomologies of a vertex algebra bundle over the flag variety.
+This is a direct analog to the Borel-Weil-Bott theorem for Lie algebras, and it predicts an explicit formula for the graded dimension of these modules, using the Euler characteristic.

+On the other hand, in \cite{GLO18} we have constructed a quasi-Hopf algebra variant~$\tilde{u}_q(\g)$ of the quantum groups at roots of unity of even order, such that the representation category is~a non-semisimple modular tensor category.
+The construction specializes for $\sl_2$ to the quasi-Hopf algebra $\tilde{u}_q(\mathfrak{sl}_2)$ in \cite{GR,CGR20} mentioned above.
+Note~that~for quantum groups at even order roots of unity the representation category is rarely a modular tensor category, but as we show this can be remedied at the cost of introducing~a nontrivial associator.\footnote{Added: For a different view on this phenomenon from the perspective of algebraic groups see \cite{Ne21}} We expect $\tilde{u}_q(\g)$ to be the correct algebra side of the logarithmic Kazhdan Lusztig correspondence.
+The associator is readily visible on the vertex algebra~side.

-For $\g$ simply-laced there is an intriguing paper by Feigin and Tipunin \cite{FT} in terms of sheaf cohomology that sketches among others how the graded character can be obtained explicitly as Euler characteristic of the cohomology ring (compare this to Deligne-Lusztig theory).
-On the other hand there has been a remarkable attempt by Semikhatov and Tipunin to generalize the program from quantum groups to diagonal Nichols algebras \cite{ST}, e.g. calculations for the super-Lie algebra $\mathfrak{sl}(2|1)$ in \cite{STsuper} and conjectural central charges for each rank-2 Nichols algebra in \cite{SCharges}. \\
+Moreover, there was a remarkable attempt by Semikhatov and Tipunin to generalize the program from quantum groups to diagonal Nichols algebras \cite{ST}, such as calculations for the super-Lie algebra $\mathfrak{sl}(2|1)$ in \cite{STsuper} and conjectural central charges for each rank 2 Nichols algebra in \cite{SCharges}.
+This was the author's initial contact to the question.

-From a physical perspective, the question of realizing super-Lie algebras \cite{FT} is the most interesing reason to consider general Nichols algebras.
-From the algebraic perspective, is is fascinating to discover general Nichols algebras as the natural symmetry structure of a conformal field theory.
-But most of all, the structure theory of Nichols algebras may show us the natural framework in which to proceed and prove our claims, even for $u_q(\g)$.
-This is the approach taken in the present article.\\

-{\bf In this article} we achieve the first step to prove the program outlined about in great generality: We prove that any quantum group and more generally any diagonal Nichols algebra acts via screening charge operators on the free field theory.
-This means, we prove that screening charge operators obey Nichols algebra relations.
-We do so by developing a purely algebraic theory to calculate screening operators of VOA's and of generalized VOA's with fractional powers.
-Our approach, partly going back until \cite{Len07}, separates calculations in generalized VOA's into a Hopf algebraic part, and into structure constants which are generalized hypergeometric functions.
-The fact that screening operators obey Nichols algebra relations can then be proven from the astonishing fact, that these hypergemetric functions have zeroes according to Nichols algebra relations, as we prove.

-Besides proving the CFT conjecture and it's generalizations to Nichols algebras, we thus discover a complex-analysis appearance of Quantum groups and Nichols algebras.
-Moreover, we show that in fact that \emph{any} generalized VOA underlies a Nichols algebra (instead of a Lie algebra) due to the multivaluedness of the fractional powers.
-We would hope that our approach provides a big step in further algebraization of VOA theory and makes it more appealing to scientists working in Hopf algebras.
-The author is e.g. currently working with Feigin and Semikhatov to extend the program to Liouville theory, and again the algebraic approach to screening charge operators is the main tool of proof. \\